 2. Graduate schemes

-As our Top Graduate Employers table proves, many of the UK's graduates are employed by financial services firms, with KPMG, Deloitte, and PwC, numbering just a few.
+As our Top Graduate Employers table proves, many of the UK's graduates are employed by financial services firms.
+Click on Business, media & public service professionals and you'll see the top employers include PwC and KPMG, numbering just a few.
 Naturally these sort of firms are on the lookout for outstanding Accounting & Finance students to fill the places on their graduate schemes.
 Study accounting and there's a good chance you'll find yourself working for an established company with a structured training programme and clear career progression.

 3. The world needs its accountants

 As long as money makes it go round, the world will need its accountants.
 Sure, accountants and finance professionals have to move with the times and stay up-to-date, but the profession is unlikely to expire anytime soon.

 4. You could work in any industry

 Accountants record, classify, summarise, interpret and communicate the financial information about a business.
 You can apply this to any company, in any field, industry, sector – you name it.
 Better still, you could be working across a number of industries.

 5. Internationally diverse cohort